Department of Surgery

 929 N. St. Francis, Room #3082

 General Surgery Residency Coordinator

 The academic portion of our residency is important.
-Residents attend SCORE-based conferences, Mortality and Morbidity Conference, Grand Rounds, and Journal Club, averaging about 3 hours per week.
-First- and second-year residents also participate in Sabiston club once a week.
+Residents attend SCORE-based conferences, Mortality and Morbidity Conference, Grand Rounds and Journal Club, averaging about 3 hours per week.
+First- and second-year residents also participate in Cameron club once a week.

 In addition to our regular conferences, we also have the following special Academic Events:

 Six visiting professors are invited each year for one interactive session with residents and faculty and one formal presentation over a two-day period.

 We also have a special trauma visiting professor each year in June who speaks with residents in conjunction with the annual Kanas Trauma Conference presented by Ascension Via Christi.